oci-landing-zones/oci-cis-landingzone-quickstart/README.md

-# CIS OCI Landing Zone Template
+# CIS OCI Landing Zone Quickstart Template

 ## Overview
 This Landing Zone template deploys a standardized environment in an Oracle Cloud Infrastructure (OCI) tenancy that helps organizations with workloads needing to comply with the CIS Oracle Cloud Foundations Benchmark v1.1.

 The Landing Zone template deploys a standard three-tier web architecture using a single VCN with multiple compartments to segregate access to various resources.
 The template configures the OCI tenancy to meet CIS OCI Foundations Benchmark settings related to: